millet04/bm25-search/README.md

-# BM25-Search: BM25s written in C++ and Wrapped for Python
+# BM25-Search
-BM25 based algorithms, written in C++ and wrapped for Python.
+BM25 based algorithms written in C++ and wrapped for Python.
 &nbsp;

 ## 1. Installation